prefix-dev/rattler-build/docs/recipe_file.md

     use_gitignore: false # (defaults to true)
 ```

-If the local path is a git or svn repository, you get the corresponding
-environment variables defined in your build environment.
-The only practical
-difference between `git_url` or `hg_url` and path as source arguments is that
-`git_url` and `hg_url` would be clones of a repository, while path would be a copy
-of the repository.
-Using path allows you to build packages with unstaged and
-uncommitted changes in the working directory. `git_url` can build only up to the
-latest commit.
 By default, all files in the local path that are ignored by git are also ignored by rattler-build.
 You can disable this behavior by setting `use_gitignore` to `false`.